litmuschaos/v1-litmus-docs/docs/container-kill.md

 ## Details

-- litmus lib in docker runtime details
+- litmus LIB Details:
+    - It supports docker, containerd and crio container runtime.
     - It can kill the container of multiple pods in parallel (can be tuned by `PODS_AFFECTED_PERC` env).
-It kill the container by sending SIGKILL termination signal to its docker socket (hence docker runtime is required)
-    - Containers are killed using the `kill` command provided by [pumba](https://github.com/alexei-led/pumba)
+    - Containers are killed using the `docker kill` in docker runtime and `crictl stop` command in containerd or crio runtime.
-    - Pumba is run as a pod on the application node.
+    - container-kill is run as a pod on the application node.
 It have ability to kill the application containers multiple times.
 Which can be varied by `TOTAL_CHAOS_DURATION` and `CHAOS_INTERVAL`.
-- litmus chaoslib in containerd and crio runtime codetails
+- pumba LIB Details:
+    - It support only docker container runtime.
     - It can kill the container of multiple pods in parallel (can be tuned by `PODS_AFFECTED_PERC` env).
+It kill the container by sending SIGKILL termination signal to its docker socket (hence docker runtime is required).
-    - Containers are killed using the `crictl stop` command.
+    - Containers are killed using the `kill` command provided by [pumba](https://github.com/alexei-led/pumba)
-    - container-kill is run as a pod on the application node.
+    - Pumba is run as a pod on the application node.
 It have ability to kill the application containers multiple times.
 Which can be varied by `TOTAL_CHAOS_DURATION` and `CHAOS_INTERVAL`.
 - Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
 - Good for testing recovery of pods having side-car containers

 ## Integrations

-- Container kill is achieved using the `litmus` chaos library
+- Container kill supports `litmus` and `pumba` LIB.
 - The container runtime can be choose via setting `CONTAINER_RUNTIME` env. supported values: `docker`, `containerd`, `crio`
 - The desired pumba and litmus image can be configured in the env variable `LIB_IMAGE`.